Get Back on Track with Disciplined, Disruptive Defense – INTEGRIS Game Day Report: OKC vs. POR | Oklahoma City Thunder

 “We gotta learn from (Sunday) and get back to the level of basketball we wanna play at,” Donovan said.
 “Hopefully we can make some significant improvements.”

 Many of the same problems the Thunder had against Phoenix will be challenged at Chesapeake Energy Arena by their Northwest division foe, including the ability to stop the ball on the drive, play disciplined pick-and-roll coverage and to fly out to the perimeter to correctly contest three-point shots.
-The dynamic playmaking of Damian Lillard and CJ McCollum will be even more difficult to defend than Phoenix’s Tyler Ulis and Devin Booker was on Sunday.
+The dynamic playmaking of CJ McCollum and Shabazz Napier, who is starting in place of the injured Damian Lillard, will be even more difficult to defend than Phoenix’s Tyler Ulis and Devin Booker was on Sunday.

 “We let the ball get too deep on pick-and-roll coverage.
 We let it get too deep in penetration.
 It put us in rotations, scramble situations,” Donovan noted.
 “The ball got to the middle of the floor.
 We didn’t funnel it where it needed to go well enough.”